IlliniHyperloopComputing/Pod/BBBSetup/adc_testing/README.md

 This part of the guide assumes that the device trees are all appropriatly installed.

-The best technical guide will be the [TI Refernce here.](http://processors.wiki.ti.com/index.php/AM335x_ADC_Driver%27s_Guide) However, the device tree was developed from the [older reference here.](https://www.teachmemicro.com/beaglebone-black-adc/).
-Although the installation steps are now wrong, the device tree should still be the same.
+The best technical guide will be the [Newest TI Reference.](http://processors.wiki.ti.com/index.php/Linux_Core_ADC_Users_Guide) However, the device tree was developed from the [older reference here.](https://www.teachmemicro.com/beaglebone-black-adc/) Although the installation steps are now wrong, the device tree should still be the same.

 ## Running the test application